SkooveLearn PianoDownload on the App Store

 How to play F# major second inversion?

 To play the 2nd inversion of the F# major piano chord, start with C# as the lowest note.
-Then play F# above it and finally add A# as the highest note.
-This inversion gives the chord a different sound and is often used to make chord resolutions more interesting.
+Then, play F# above it, and finally, add A# at the top.
+This variant gives the chord a fresh feel and can make it simpler to transition fluidly between chords.

 For the right hand, use these fingers: